fluffybunnies/shlog-rotate/README.md

 ### Helper - util/kill_default_nginx_log_rotation.sh
-By default, a normal many module's default installation will automatically rotate their access and error logs (e.g. nginx, mysql, php, etc).
+By default, a many module's default installation will automatically rotate their access and error logs (e.g. nginx, mysql, php, etc).
 You can check via ```ls /etc/logrotate.d```.

 If you use shlog-rotate on these files, you may want to disable the default rotation to avoid confusion and data loss. kill_default_nginx_log_rotation.sh shows how to do so by providing an example that stops nginx's default log rotation.